tgerarden/aem2850/content/example/05-example.md

 ## Announcements
 - Office hours
-  - No office hours during February break
-  - We will hold office hours Wednesday, Feb 28 (see canvas)
+  - TAs will hold office hours Wednesday, Feb 26 (see canvas)
 - Prelim 1
   - Will be similar in structure to homework assignments, though slightly more open-ended questions and less direct guidance
   - Prelim will be distributed on Posit Cloud at class start time